 Even if you are operating as the sole crew member, you will still want to make sure your equipment is insured in case of an accident or unforeseen circumstances.
 Like getting lost during travel.

 We’ve put together an essential guide to film production insurance to get you started, but we also recommend consulting an insurance expert before shooting.
-Why not give Wrapbook’s in-house production insurance team a call?
+And if you're scouting film payroll companies, why not give Wrapbook’s in-house production insurance team a call?

 If you’re starting at square one, check out some basics on how to make a documentary.
 Or maybe you’re looking to grow and want to craft an entire docuseries.
 And no matter what kind of documentary you’re making, make sure to brush up on the best ways to get it funded.